Escherbach/Seq-Roadmap/README.md

 Workflows involve complex sequential steps in both sample and library preparation and typically require hours of work by trained experts.
-Automated and integrated solutions such as VolTRAX for nanopore sequencing <span class="citation" data-cites="voltrax"></span> or NeoPrep for Illumina <span class="citation" data-cites="neoprep"></span>
-are only available at high costs for specialized laboratories.
+Automated and integrated solutions such as VolTRAX for nanopore sequencing <span class="citation" data-cites="voltrax">(Oxford Nanopore Technologies n.d.c)</span> or NeoPrep for Illumina <span class="citation" data-cites="neoprep">(Illumina n.d.)</span> are only available at high costs for specialized laboratories.
 Cost per sample can be reduced below $10 only by sequencing many samples in parallel, which is not practical in the point-of-care context, as this step introduces a significant delay in time-to-answer.</p>
 <p>The need for rapid results speaks against the majority of sequencing
 platforms based on <strong>colony-based approaches</strong>.
-The cluster generation step alone takes at least 60 minutes <span class="citation" data-cites="whiteford2023cluster"></span>.
+The cluster generation step alone takes at least 60 minutes <span class="citation" data-cites="whiteford2023cluster">(N. Whiteford 2023)</span>.
 In addition, this approach requires a large set of reagents that would add significant complexity and cost to the design of a sample-to-answer system.</p>
 <p>Although the emergence of new companies (e.g. MGI <span
-class="citation" data-cites="MGITech2023"></span>, Singular Genomics
+class="citation" data-cites="MGITech2023">(MGI 2023)</span>, Singular
-<span class="citation" data-cites="SingularGenomics2023"></span>) is
+Genomics <span class="citation"
+data-cites="SingularGenomics2023">(Singular Genomics 2023)</span>) is
 likely to decrease consumable and device costs by driving down margins and enabling innovations, the new players are unlikely to change this fundamental limitation.
 To our knowledge, the most serious attempt at decreasing the time requirements is the use of Lighting Terminators
-<span class="citation" data-cites="GenomeWeb2009"></span>.</p>
+<span class="citation" data-cites="GenomeWeb2009">(GenomeWeb
+2009)</span>.</p>
 <p>While this and other future innovations could make some colony-based
 approaches viable, a more natural category to focus on is that of
 <strong>single-molecule approaches</strong>.
 Single-molecule approaches